delvtech/agent0/docs/source/index.rst

 .. agent0 documentation master file

-Welcome to the documentation for the agent0 monorepo!
+Welcome to the documentation for agent0!
 =====================================================

 .. include:: ../../README.md